SAP-samples/teched2023-IN264/exercises/ex4/README.md

 # Exercise 4 - Copy, configure and deploy the Survey Email subscription flow

-In this exercise, you will setup an integration flow that listens to the SAP Integration Suite, advanced event mesh queue.
-This queue is subscribed to the topic where SAP SuccessFactors publishes new hire events.
-This integration triggers a real-time welcome email, along with a survey link, upon adding a new hire in SAP SuccessFactors.
+In this exercise, you will setup an integration flow that listens to the SAP Integration Suite, advanced event mesh queue using the Cloud Integration AMQP sender adapter.
+This queue is subscribed to the topic `SuccessFactors/NewHire/{EmployeeId}` where SAP SuccessFactors publishes new hire events.
+This integration triggers a real-time welcome email, along with a survey link using the Mail receiver adapter upon adding a new employee in SAP SuccessFactors.
+By clicking the survey link, candidate can provide the onboarding experience feedback.

 ## Exercise steps

 Run through the exercise steps in the given order.

 ### Copy the integration flow

 1. Open the [solution package](https://in264-72e8h9xc.integrationsuite.cfapps.eu10-002.hana.ondemand.com/shell/design/contentpackage/IN264CombineSAPIntegrationSuiteandSAPBuildProcessAutomationinHR?section=ARTIFACTS) available in Cloud Integration capability of SAP Integration Suite and log in using the user ID and password provided to you by the instructors.
 <br><img src="/exercises/ex4/images/CI_Solution_Package.png" width=90% height=90%>